Rohan392/Temporal-Coalescing-Comparison-Algorithm/README.md

 );

 **Instructions for Running the Program:**

-Firstly in order to run this you need to have the ability to host a local MySQL server.
-For my set up I went with https://dev.mysql.com/downloads/mysql/ and https://downloads.mysql.com/archives/c-cpp/ for the server and command line client.
-For the Server you should choose 8.4.3 LTS and the Client just 8.4.0 is fine.
+Step 1:
+- Install [the MySQL C/C++ Command Line Client (version 8.4.0) from the MySQL Archives.] (https://dev.mysql.com/downloads/mysql/ and https://downloads.mysql.com/archives/c-cpp/)
+- Ensure both the server and client versions are compatible and correctly installed on your system.

+Step 2: Configure the MySQL Server
-Then once they are downloaded you want to set up your server to the default local hosted port.
+- Set up your MySQL server to run on the default localhost port (3306).
+- Start the MySQL service and ensure that it is running without errors.

+Step 3: Create Required Tables
+- Open your MySQL Command Line Client or preferred GUI (e.g., MySQL Workbench), and execute the following SQL command to create a base table:

-Then once you have that up you need to create 3 tables using something like CREATE TABLE EmployeeData (
+CREATE TABLE EmployeeData (
     id CHAR(36) NOT NULL,
     EMP_NO INT NOT NULL,